The Emergence of the Big Bang Theory

 (*The following is an excerpt from “Does the Universe Paint God Out of the Picture?” by Luke Baxendale.
 This is part two of four in the book)

 The story begins with Albert Einstein and his equations of general relativity in 1915.
-These field equations—ten interconnected differential equations describing the curvature of spacetime—painted a picture of reality that Einstein himself found disturbing.
+These field equations, which are ten interconnected differential equations describing the curvature of spacetime, painted a picture of reality that Einstein himself found disturbing.
 The mathematics showed unequivocally that the universe must be either expanding or contracting; a static cosmos was mathematically impossible.

 In 1922, Russian physicist Alexander Friedmann took Einstein’s equations at face value and discovered they naturally described three possible universes: expanding, contracting, or oscillating.
 His Friedmann equations showed that if the universe contained matter, it simply couldn’t remain static.
 He calculated that everything we observe could have emerged from a state of infinite density (what would later be called the singularity).